 Each student’s work is given one hour of discussion.
 Students learn from the discussion of others’ work as well.
 Specific questions of craft may be raised and discussed in the course of the Workshop.
 Workshops are guided so that a positive atmosphere is created, and while students are encouraged to say something positive about a work first, everyone is also encouraged to identify areas needing improvement.

 At the end of the week, every student submits a one-page revision of their Worksheet based on comments from the Workshop.
 These sessions are gratifying as everyone sees immediate improvement from the week’s discussions and comments.

 While students may engage in online chats and discussion boards during the independent study session, the emphasis is on the study of creative writing through packets which are responded to by faculty mentors, who are professional, publishing writers.
 Online workshops, which include students, do not provide the level of expertise or concentrated feedback that our packet system provides.
 Such workshops are sometimes informally arranged among students, but not as part of their curriculum.

-The intense residency has each day scheduled from 8 a.m. to 7 p.m. or later.
+The intense residency has most days scheduled from 9 a.m. to 6 p.m.
 Students have access to nearly 100 hours of classtime during the 10-day residency session.
 After the residency, students engage in an independent study session with a faculty mentor.